Double trouble: Sri Lanka's twin gathering marred by overcrowding

 The record-breaking attempt was followed by a concert performed exclusively by twins, including an 80-member orchestra.

-The campaign group Sri Lanka Twins said it had organized the event to raise the profile of underprivileged twins, triplets and quadruplets.
+The campaign group Sri Lanka Twins said it had organised the event to raise the profile of underprivileged twins, triplets and quadruplets.
 Poorer families often struggled to cope with multiple births, it added.

 (Reporting by Dinuka Liyanawatte and B. Channa Kumara in Colombo, writing by Alasdair Pal; Editing by Andrew Heavens)